Cross in the Woods and Nun Doll Museum

 Indian River, Michigan

 Upstart Protestants may claim America as their turf, but a visit to The Cross in the Woods Shrine shows that Catholicism isn't ready to give up the Holy Ghost just yet.
 Followers of all religions are invited to visit this striking interdenominational landmark in northern Michigan.

-Since our visit, it's reported that organ and bell music is no longer piped over the Shrine grounds.
+Organ and bell music was once piped over the Shrine grounds, but no longer.
 Perhaps the quiet lends an even more reverential air at the cancer saint monument (the Shrine has tidied up St. Peregrine's bloody bandage), the Our Lady of The Highway Shrine, and the All Faiths Gift Shoppe.

 The Shrine includes a Nun Doll Museum -- the world's largest, with 525 dolls modelling 217 different religious order habits, plus dioramas of nuns at work.
 Donors to this museum have received official blessings from a sainted Pope: "His holiness Pope John Paul II Vicar of Jesus Christ imparts his Apostolic Benediction upon Sally and Wallace Rogalski for their undertaking in promoting vocations to the Priesthood and Religious life through the world famous Catholic Shrine Doll Museum, 1988."

 Walk through this place and you can't help grinning when you see many of your sister's old dolls dressed up as nuns.
 The summer camp group on our tour couldn't help it either.
 "Hey, it's Father Ken!"
 "Settle down."
 "Where's the flying nun at?"
 "I told you -- settle down now or you go outside."